Lucky Luke: Video gamesLucky Luke video games have been released for many platforms, most of them by Infogrames for the European market. Only Game Boy Color and PlayStation versions were released in North America.

-A Lucky Luke game was also developed for mobile phones by The Mighty Troglodytes.
-Lucky Luke: Go West was released in Europe for the PC, Nintendo Wii and Nintendo DS in the end of 2007.
+A Lucky Luke game was developed for mobile phones by The Mighty Troglodytes.
+Lucky Luke: Go West was released in Europe for Windows, Wii, and Nintendo DS in late 2007.

-In 2013, French publishers Dupuis and Anuman Interactive announced the development of a new Time Management game: Lucky Luke: Transcontinental Railroad (set in the 1860s) on PC, Mac, iOS and Android.
+In 2013, French publishers Dupuis and Anuman Interactive announced the development of a new Time Management game: Lucky Luke: Transcontinental Railroad (set in the 1860s) for Windows, Mac, iOS, and Android.